alejandroatacho/osu-KawataFuquila-CheatList/README.md

 </p>

 > [!WARNING]
-> **Aeris is temporarily on hold.** ✈️ The owner and maintainer is in the middle of relocating to another country, so the download URL (`storage.kawata.pw`) is currently **offline**.
+> **Aeris is temporarily on hold.** The owner and maintainer is in the middle of relocating to another area ✈️ , so the download URL (`storage.kawata.pw`) is currently **offline**.
 Everything below is preserved and will be back as soon as the move is done and the download is restored.

 > _Active beta with modernized Skooter AC, Relax, Timewarp, and Aim Assist beta features._